 Prior to joining Osler:

-- Assisted a Canadian chain home improvement retailer in relation to an investigation from the Office of the Privacy Commission of Canada pertaining to its use of offline conversion tools.
+- assisted a Canadian chain home improvement retailer in relation to an investigation from the Office of the Privacy Commission of Canada pertaining to its use of offline conversion tools.

-- Assisted an American multinational technology company to support its launch of new product features or services, such as enhanced search capabilities on its e-commerce website, real-time package delivery tracking, and personalized features on its digital streaming service.
+- assisted an American multinational technology company to support its launch of new product features or services, such as enhanced search capabilities on its e-commerce website, real-time package delivery tracking and personalized features on its digital streaming service.

-- Retained by a central bank to advise on the creation and implementation of a blockchain-based Central Bank Digital Currency (CBDC), which included advising on the legal and regulatory framework governing CBDC and assisting the client in implementing privacy by default and by design principles.
+- retained by a central bank to advise on the creation and implementation of a blockchain-based Central Bank Digital Currency (CBDC), which included advising on the legal and regulatory framework governing CBDC and assisting the client in implementing privacy by default and by design principles.

 Latest Insights